janjaapmeijer/lysmarine_gen/README.md

 - insert microSD into Rockpi
 - insert NVME into Rockpi
 - (possibly shortcut PIN **23** and **25**)
+- boot rockpi
+- add the following lines to /boot/armbianEnv.txt

+ 	overlays=spi-jedec-nor
+	param_spinor_spi_bus=1

+- reboot
+- verify that the SPI mtd interface is enabled

+	lsblk

+	or

+	ls /dev/mtdblock0

 **Step 1 : Method 3 - follow steps in the link above**